 Joseph Henchman, vice president of legal and state projects at Tax Foundation

+With the new year came new Internal Revenue Service rules on automatic gratuities that may change how restaurants handle tips for large parties.
 The IRS’ revised Ruling 2012-18 draws a sharper distinction between tips and service charges.
 Many restaurants for years have added fixed gratuities to parties of five or more, but the new IRS rules on what constitutes a tip require restaurant owners to treat them as service charges, which are a part of wages.
+Joseph Henchman, vice president ...

 It’s free but we need to know a little about you to continually improve our content.

 Registering allows you to unlock a portion of our premium online content.
 You can access more in-depth stories and analysis, as well as news not found on any other website or any other media outlet.
 You also get free eNewsletters, blogs, real-time polls, archives and more.

 Attention Print Subscribers: While you have already been granted free access to NRN we ask that you register now.
 We promise it will only take a few minutes!

 Questions about your account or how to access content?